tuxedomask00/cep-engr-app-1/README.md

 - Publish your website using github pages.
 [Github Pages](https://pages.github.com/)
 - Pull in data from a public api:
   1. Find and signup for a free api.
 [List of Public Api's](https://github.com/toddmotto/public-apis)
-  2. Using Ajax or the Fetch API successfully pull in json data to your project.
+  2. Using [Ajax](https://www.tutorialspoint.com/jquery/jquery-ajax.htm) or the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) successfully pull in [json](https://beginnersbook.com/2015/04/json-tutorial/) data to your project.
   3. Using javascript or jQuery, render the data to the page in a user friendly interface.
-  - HINT - Not all API's are easy to work with or even functional.
+  - HINT - Not all API's are easy to work with or even functional .
 - Extend your design to make it as stylish as possible:
-  - Draw inspiration from your favorite websites or visit awwards to get inspired.
+  - Draw inspiration from your favorite websites or visit [awwards](https://www.awwwards.com/) to get inspired.
-  - Find a fun or interactive jQuery plugin and implement it.
+  - Find a fun or interactive [jQuery plugin](https://www.jqueryscript.net/jquery-plugins/) and implement it.
-  - Think outside the box and push yourself to do something eye catching.
+  - Think outside the box and push yourself to build something eye catching, interactive and fun.

 ## Finishing up